athomasq/athomasq.github.io/investing/investing-in-public-appendices/constructing-coherent-portfolio.md

 title: Constructing a Coherent Portfolio
 ---

-# Constructing a Coherent Portfolio
+## Constructing a Coherent Angel Portfolio

 ----
 *"Without thoughtful [portfolio] construction, all you have is a pile of stones"* -- [Jerry Neumann](http://reactionwheel.net), liberally paraphrased